-- a.
-Go to www.jobs.wa.gov.au and search by keyword 'Youth Custodial Officer' - b.
-Click on the 'Apply for Job' button at the top or bottom of the screen - c.
-Complete the online application questions - d.
-Attach your CV/resume and one-page statement which includes the information requested.
+- 1. Go to www.jobs.wa.gov.au and search by keyword 'Youth Custodial Officer' - 2.
+Click on the 'Apply for Job' button at the top or bottom at the top or bottom of the screen - 3.
+Complete the online application questions

+4. Attach your CV/resume which includes the information requested